 Escort cards were displayed on a moss-covered table—a perfect choice for their Spanish-moss-filled setting!

-For dinner, guests moved to the sailcloth tent on the estate’s back lawn, where a mix of long tables were draped in bone velvet linens.
+For dinner, guests moved to the sailcloth tent on the estate’s back lawn, where a mix of long tables was draped in bone velvet linens.
 “The installations hanging in the tent appeared to mimic the expanse and elegance of the oaks on the property that are dripping in Spanish moss,” says Lindsay of the smilax vine that dripped above, with geometric pendant lights peeking through.

-The thoughtful table settings included loose floral arrangements, gold and mercury hurricane vases and tea lights, and ethereal ivory sheer runners.
+The thoughtful table settings included loose floral arrangements, gold and mercury hurricane vases, tea lights, and ethereal ivory sheer runners.
 Each place setting had a dark rattan charger, a gold-rimmed plate, and a velvet-banded place card that was hand-calligraphed and featured a gold wax seal.
 Gilded flatware, gold-rimmed glassware, a perfectly imperfectly knotted olive-green napkin, and custom menu cards finished off each setting.

 After Travis and Lindsay’s first dance, to “Take the World,” by Johnnyswim, everyone joined in to dance to music from the couple’s band, Papa Sol from Atlanta.
 “The dance floor was full the entire night,” says Lindsay.

-The round tiered cake featured slightly textured buttercream and piped dot detailing and was adorned with greenery, blooms, apricots, and figs. The flavors—almond apricot, fig hazelnut, and creme caramel—were a nod to fall.
+The round tiered cake featured slightly textured buttercream and piped dot detailing, and was adorned with greenery, blooms, apricots, and figs. The flavors—almond apricot, fig hazelnut, and creme caramel—were a nod to fall.